Colostrum Gummies: What the Factory Floor Reveals

 • Scale-up can expose a narrower “safe zone” than expected

-The practical takeaway is simple: your colostrum specifications should influence the gelling decision, not the other way around.
+The practical takeaway: your colostrum specifications should drive the gelling decision, not the other way around.

-The heat-and-acid trap: where robustness is won or lost
+The heat-and-acid trap: where stability is won or lost

-Most gummy processes involve cooking to a target solids level, cooling, then adding acids/flavors before depositing.
-Colostrum introduces a key question that’s easy to underestimate: when, exactly, should it be added?
+Most gummy processes involve cooking to a target solids level, cooling, then adding acids and flavors before depositing.
+Colostrum introduces a key question: when should it be added?

-A reliable approach is to treat colostrum like a sensitive late-stage ingredient.
+A reliable approach treats colostrum like a sensitive late-stage ingredient.
 The goal is to reduce stress without sacrificing uniformity or deposit accuracy.

 1. Add colostrum at the lowest feasible temperature that still supports proper dispersion